 Ор- Description

 tional

 argu-

-ments Chay this halp massage and avit
+ments Chanashia halo manana and anis

 -h, -help -d, -de- Show this help message and exit.
 Print lots of debugging statements.

-bug Thin lots of debugging statements.
+bug Finit lots of debugging statements.

 -v, -ver- Be verbose.

 bose

 -e The experiment ID to use.
 Default test.

 EXPID,

 -expid

 EXPID

 -c, -check Run in check mode (don't submit job to supercomputer).

 -check -P, -pro- Write profiling information (esm-tools).

-file The profiling information (esin-tools).
+file The profiling information (com-tools).

 -j Write the jobtype this run was called from (esm-tools internal).

 LAST_JOB

 -last_jobty

 LAST_JOB

 -t TASK, The task to run.
 Choose from: compute, post, couple, tidy_and_resubmit.

 -task TASK

 -p PID, The PID of the task to observe.

 -pid The FID of the task to observe.

 PID

 -X E[x]clude this step.

 EXCLUDE,

 -exclude

-EXCLUDE
+EXCLUDE [-]l., d.
+4l.:4

--o ONLY, [o]nly do this step.
+-o ONLY, -only [o]nly do this step.

--only ONLY
+ONLY

 -r [r]esume from the specified run/step (i.e. to resume a second run you'll need to use -r 2).

 RESUME_F

 -resume-

 from

-RESUME_F
+RESUME_FROM

 -U, -up- [U]pdate the runscript in the experiment folder and associated files

-date Undetention requested files from outcomed sources in a surroutly asset to six a final time.
-We start 1 1 1 1
+date Transfer of the Community of the Communi

--update- filetypes Updates the requested files from external sources in a currently ongoing simulation.
-We strongly advise against using this option unless you really know what you are doing.
+-update- Updates the requested files from external sources in a currently ongoing simulation.
+We strongly advise

--i, This option can be used to [i]nspect the results of a previous run, for example one prepared with -c.
+filetypes -i, against using this option unless you really know what you are doing.
+This option can be used to [i]nspect the results of a previous run, for example one prepared with -c.

--inspect This argument needs an additional keyword.
+-i, -inspect This argument needs an additional keyword.
 Choose among: overview (gives you the same little mes-

-F sage you see at the beginning of each run, lastlog (displays the last log file), explog (the overall
+mspect sage you see at the beginning of each run, lastlog (displays the last log file), explog (the overall

 experiment logfile), datefile (the overall experiment logfile), config (the Python dict that contains

 all information), size (the size of the experiment folder), a filename or a directory name output the

 content of the file /directory if found in the last run folder.)